-To remove the I/O board, complete the following steps.
+To remove the I/O board, complete the following steps:

-- 1. Read the safety information that begins on page vii, and "Handling static-sensitive devices" on page 114. - 2.
+- 1. Read the safety information that begins on page vii and "Installation guidelines" on page 105. - 2.
 Turn off the server and peripheral devices, and disconnect the power cords and all external cables necessary to replace the device. - 3.
-Remove the top cover.

-Attention: When moving the I/O board, do not allow it to impact any components or structures inside the server.

-4. Open the release latches on both ends of the I/O board and pull the board from the server slightly.

-5. Note where each cable is connected, and then disconnect all cables from the I/O board and remove the assembly from the server.
+Remove the top cover (see "Top cover and bezel" on page 119). - 4.
+Open the release latches on both ends of the I/O board and pull the board from the server slightly. - 5.
+Note where each cable is connected, and then disconnect all cables from the I/O board and remove the assembly from the server. - 6.
+If you are instructed to return the I/O board, follow all packaging instructions, and use any packaging materials for shipping that are supplied to you.

-To install an I/O board, complete the following steps:
+To install the replacement I/O board, complete the following steps:

 - 1. Connect all cables to the internal connectors on the I/O board. - 2.
 Align the board with the card guides and insert the board in the connector. - 3.
 Close the release latches to seat the board in the connector. - 4.
-Replace the top cover. - 5.
-Reconnect the external cables and power cords.
+Install the top cover (see "Top cover and bezel" on page 119). - 5.
+Slide the server into the rack. - 6.
+Connect the cables and power cords (see "Connecting the cables" on page 108 for cabling instructions).